Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `item`'s nominal value is scheduled to be added to both `caller`'s and the global stake.

 ### `unbind_validator(caller)`
+_TODO: revise unbinding. what do we do staged and what immidiately?_

 Preconditions:
 - `caller` is a bound, chilled validator